-Australian Grandmother Sentenced To Die In Malaysia For Drug Smuggling
+Australian Woman Sentenced To Die In Malaysia For Drug Smuggling

 Diplomatic relations between the two countries have been strained since Malaysia hanged three Australians convicted of drug smuggling within the past three decades: twice in 1986 and again in 1993.

-"Australia opposes the death penalty in all circumstances for all people," Australia's Foreign Minister Julie Bishop said in a statement Thursday.
+"Australia opposes the death penalty in all circumstances for all people," Australian Foreign Minister Julie Bishop said in a statement Thursday.

 Bishop said her department would continue to provide full consular assistance to Exposto, reports news.com.au.